margaret/margaret.github.io/content/posts/Things I Learned This Week 2015-07-06.md

-title: Things I Learned This Week 2015-07-06
+title: Things I learned this week - July 6th 2015
 date: 2015-07-08 23:54
-tags: python; perception; things I learned this week; job search
+tags: python decorators; in-browser markdown editor; job hunting and self esteem; color displays; subreddit simulator; goddammit berkeley

-##Things I Learned This Week 2015-07-06
+##Things I Learned This Week: July 6th 2015

 I've been meaning to get a blog started for years, but didn't know what to write about.
 In the spirit of breadth vs. depth,  I'm going to just dump some interesting things I learned about each week, a la the weekly links on [slatestarcodex](http://slatestarcodex.com/).
 I think I'll probably update each post throughout the week, since I suspect if I wait til the end of the week to write things up, I'll never actually write anything up.